 Prepare the glaze by mixing the mustard, honey and vinegar together.
 Remove and drain the gammon, before placing it on a baking tray.
 Make sure to keep some of the cooking liquor for later.

-Brush all over the gammon with the mustard glaze and cook in the oven for about 20 minutes or until it has glazed nicely.
+Brush all over the gammon with the mustard glaze and cook in the oven for about 20 minutes or until nicely glazed.
 Remove and set aside to cool.

 To make the apple syrup, add the sugar, the remaining 500ml of apple juice and a large ladle of the cooking liquor from the gammon in a saucepan.
 Reduce the mix until it turns to a light caramel.
-Remove the pan from the heat; take out any star anise and reserve.
+Remove the pan from the heat; remove the star anise and reserve.

-To make the salad, core and chop the apples with the skin on.
-Chop the celery, reserving any leaves for garnish, add the walnuts, a squeeze of lemon juice and the mayonnaise before mixing all together.
-Break up the lettuce and serve on a plate with a layer of the Waldorf mix.
+To make the salad, core and chop the apples with the skin on and add to a large bowl.
+Add the celery, walnuts, a squeeze of lemon juice and the mayonnaise and mix well together.
+Arrange the lettuce on a plate and spoon over the salad.

-To serve, carve the gammon and serve alongside the salad and a ramekin with the apple syrup which can be poured over the gammon.
+To serve, carve the gammon and serve alongside the salad and the apple syrup.

 Please check the producer’s cooking instructions as some brands recommend soaking the gammon before cooking.